fastforwardlabs/blog_deprecated/_posts/2017-01-30-the-algorithms-behind-probabilistic-programming.md

 this parameter automatically, was crucial for making probabilistic programming useful and practical.

-## Variational inference and automatic differentation
+## Variational Inference and Automatic Differentation

 [Variational inference](https://arxiv.org/abs/1601.00670) (VI) samples from a distribution by building a simple approximation of the distribution.
 That